3 Rituals For Tuesday’s New Moon In Varying Degrees of Woo-Woo-ness

 “You’ll need anywhere from 5 - 30 minutes, your favorite oil (I recommend rose oil for its heart-healing properties), and a quiet place.
 You can sit down or lie down for this practice, and I recommend either being naked or wearing only underwear.
 Cover your hands in oil.
 You can start anywhere on your body that you’d like or–if you prefer direction–start at your head.
 Try to touch every part of yourself: face, neck, shoulder, arms, chest, belly, thighs, calves, and feet.
 Say a small gratitude to each part. (‘Thank you, feet, for carrying me.
 That you, hands, for letting me write letters to my favorite humans.’)
 Pay special attention to the parts of yourself you have a difficult time loving or accepting.
 When you reach those emotional spots on your body, spend extra time touching and massaging that part of you.
 Let yourself feel whatever comes up–delight, grief, wonder, anger.
 Our bodies hold all of this, and some parts of us hold more memories than others.
 End with five deep breaths.”

-Even I’m a little hesitant to go full-on with this one (which is probably a sign that I need to do it, right?), so I might just settle in with some sage, a bubble bath, and focus on my new moon intentions.
+Even I’m a little hesitant to go full-on with this one (which is probably a sign that I need to do it, right?), so I might just settle in with some palo santo, a bubble bath, and focus on my new moon intentions.